2020 Housing Market Overview

 Chicago Rental Income is Strong

-- In the neighborhoods where RWN members invest, three bedroom homes rent for a median of $1,647 per month, which is 0.99% of the $166,111 median purchase price.
+- In the neighborhoods where RealWealth members invest, the median monthly rent of R.E.A.L.
+Income Properties™ was $1,450 per month, which is 1.13% of the $128,000 median purchase price.

-- This shows us that Chicago offers investors a strong opportunity to generate passive monthly income at a significantly higher price-to-rent ratio than most cities across the nation today.
+- This shows us that Chicago offers investors a strong opportunity to generate cash flow at a significantly higher rent-to-purchase ratio than many cities across the nation today.

 Chicago Rents Have Been Rising Consistently

-- Over the past five years (Jan 2012 to Jan 2017), the median monthly rent for three bedroom homes in Chicago increased by 19.77%.
-During the same period, rents for three bedroom homes increased by 17.55%.
+- Between 2012 and 2019, the median monthly rent for 3 bedroom homes in Chicago has increased by 22%.
+Nationally, rents increased by 37%.